rozelie/Baseball-Stats/README.md

 This project calculates On-Base Percentage (OBP) and Conditional On-Base Percentage (COBP) for MLB players based on [retrosheet.org](retrosheet.org) event data.

+Data is dynamically downloaded based on user's input of a team and a year.

-Interface is built with the `streamlit` library - current usage only works for a single, local data set.
+Interface is built with the `streamlit` library.

 # Usage
 ```shell